 The Vargr series is my first attempt at writing shifter wolves.
 It's my take on Alpha, Beta, and Omega, and it's based in Norse Mythology with a lot of freestyling.
 Because it's based on Norse Mythology, it's set in contemporary Scandinavia.
 Denmark, where I'm from, to be more exact.
 It's fun to write because I get to share some of my culture and country.

 I've written a good portion of the books to get the worldbuilding right.
 It's my absolute favorite part of writing in the paranormal genre.
-Considering the amount of research I also have to do, I won't begin releasing the series until I feel certain that the worldbuilding is at its best.
+Considering the amount of research I also have to do, I didn't begin releasing the series until I felt certain that the worldbuilding is at its best.

 The image to the left is one of the inspirational ones for developing the Vargr wolves.

-The mythology the wolves in this story are based on Sköll and Hati, who're the wolves chasing the sun (the goddess, Sol) and moon (the god, Mani) across the sky.
+The mythology the wolves in this story are based on is Sköll and Hati, who're the wolves chasing the sun (the goddess, Sol) and moon (the god, Mani) across the sky.
 I twist this to fit something symbolic.

 The same goes for Geri and Freki, who're the wolves at Odin's side.
 They eat the fallen who're unworthy of Valhalla.